In addition to its Statutes and Rules of Procedure, and in compliance with legal requirements, IFLA has further policies which apply to our work.

-Most uses of the IFLA name, acronym and logo require prior written approval by the IFLA Secretary General, or, in the case of policy and other statements, by the IFLA Executive Committee.
+Most uses of the IFLA name, acronym and logo require prior written approval by the IFLA Secretary General, or, in the case of policy and other statements, by the IFLA Governing Board.
 This ensures that IFLA’s name and logo can be used consistently for the benefit of IFLA’s members and partners.

 If you have any further queries please contact: firstname.lastname@example.org.

 Unless otherwise indicated, content shared on this website is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0), which means you are free to copy, distribute, transmit, translate, adapt and make commercial use of the work without asking permission, provided that any use is made with attribution to IFLA.

 For any questions relating to IFLA’s Policies, please contact email@example.com.

 Access the full text of IFLA’s copyright policy.

 Notice and takedown procedure

 The Notice and Takedown procedure applies to content hosted on the IFLA.ORG domain only.
 Third-party social media sites such as Twitter, Facebook and Flickr each have their own Notice and Takedown procedures.

 Upon receiving a written report via the IFLA website or other means, IFLA Headquarters staff will send a confirmation of receipt to the reporter within two working days.
 IFLA Headquarters staff will check the details of the report and ask reporters to complete any missing details.
 All mandatory details (“Required fields”) on the webform are marked as such in the report form.